 The Catholic hierarchy has not only rejected the idea of returning to France, they’ve never again elected a French-born Pope!
 Late this afternoon we’ll meet downtown for a tour of the magnificent Palais des Papes.

-Today our bus and truck convoy will climb to the highest of the Luberon hill towns.
-On this “mostly downhill” day even the shortest 26-mile route explores the villages of Gordes (with its stone houses and bories), Rousillon (with its Sedona-red landscape), Lacoste, Oppede, and Menerbes (where Peter Mayle was inspired to write My Year in Provence).
+Day 6 – Today our bus and truck convoy will climb to the highest of the Luberon hill towns.
+On this “mostly downhill” day even the shortest 26-mile route explores the villages of Gordes (with its stone houses and bories), Rousillon (with its Sedona-red landscape), Lacoste, Oppède, and Ménerbes (where Peter Mayle was inspired to write My Year in Provence).

-Vincent van Gogh spent many tumultuous and productive months painting landscapes while residing in Arles (where he cut off a portion of his ear) and St. Remy (where he was subsequently institutionalized).
-Our pair of final rides highlight the vistas and history of Van Gogh’s Provence.
+Day 7 – Vincent van Gogh spent many tumultuous and productive months painting landscapes while residing in Arles (where he cut off a portion of his ear) and St. Remy (where he was subsequently institutionalized).
+Our 7th and 8th days of rides highlight the vistas and history of Van Gogh’s Provence.